 - The remainder is the taxable part of the lump-sum payment.
 Add it to the taxable part of your benefits for the current year (figured without the lump-sum payment for the earlier year).

-- There are worksheets in Publication 915, Social Security and Equivalent Railroad Retirement Benefits, to help you calculate the taxable portion using this method.
+- Worksheets in Publication 915, Social Security and Equivalent Railroad Retirement Benefits, can help you calculate the taxable portion using this method.

 Category: Social Security Income